-This project is due on Thursday, March 28.
+This project is due on Thursday, October 30.
 It will count for 20% of your overall grade.

-Working in five teams of three people each, you will design an OWL 2 DL ontology (or set of ontologies) for an application domain of your choice.
+Working in teams of two to three people each, you will use Protégé 4.3 to design an OWL 2 DL ontology (or set of ontologies) for an application domain of your choice.
 Ideally, this domain should be something you know about.
 Since you are also expected to create a set of instances that demonstrate the use of your ontology, you should also choose a domain that has data you can access.
 Your team is encouraged to meet with me at least once before the project is due in order to make sure that you are on track.